 Most of the information in this report was collated from the Social Security Programs Throughout the World survey conducted by the International Social Security Association (ISSA) under the sponsorship of the U.S. Social Security Administration (SSA).
 This information was supplemented by data collected from the ISSA's Developments and Trends Annual Survey.
 Empirical data were also provided by numerous social security officials throughout the world.
-(For a listing of countries and jurisdictions, see page 2.)
+(For a listing of countries and jurisdictions that responded to the survey, see page 2.)
 Important sources of published information include the ISSA Documentation Center; the legislative database of the International Labour Office; and official publications, periodicals, and selected documents received from social security institutions.
-Information was also received from the Organization for Economic Cooperation and Development, the World Bank, and the International Monetary Fund.
+Information was also received from the Organization for Economic Cooperation and Development, the World Bank, the International Monetary Fund, and the United Nations Development Programme.
 During the compilation process, international analysts at both SSA and the ISSA examined the material for factual errors, ambiguous statements, and contradictions in material from different sources.